Heiltsuk dialect

 Heiltsuk is spoken in the villages of Bella Bella and Klemtu, both located on coastal islands in British Columbia not far from Bella Coola and Ocean Falls.
 It is one of the four Northern Wakashan languages, the others being Haisla (spoken in Kitimaat), Oowekyala (in Rivers Inlet), and Kwakwala (in Alert Bay, Port Hardy, and various settlements).

-Heiltsuk is considered to be a dialect of Heiltsuk-Oowekyala, which, like neighbouring Haisla and Kwak'wala, are part of the Northern Wakashan language group.
+Heiltsuk is considered to be a dialect of Heiltsuk–Oowekyala, which, like neighbouring Haisla and Kwak'wala, are part of the Northern Wakashan language group.
 Heiltsuk has both conversational and ceremonial forms.

 Phonology

 Consonants

-The following is a chart of the obstruents in Heiltsuk.
+The following is a chart of the consonants in Heiltsuk.

 The resonants in intervocalic forms function similarly to vowels, and so will be charted below.